You are here

 Because it is so far from the Sun, astronomers had a hard time measuring Pluto's size.
-Astronomers finally got it right in the 1980s, after James Christy discovered a companion object.
+They finally got it right in the 1980s, after James Christy discovered a companion object.
 By watching Pluto and the companion, named Charon, eclipse each other, they measured Pluto's diameter at about 1,400 miles -- about one-third less than the diameter of Earth's Moon.

 Pluto is basically a ball of frozen nitrogen, methane, and carbon dioxide wrapped around a small core of rock.
 On average, it's farther from the Sun than any other of the major planets, so its surface is bitterly cold.